What is a courageous advocate?

 - Myton Hospice

 We aim for our children to develop an excellent grasp on the meaning of belonging to a local and global community and the sense of responsibility that comes with this belonging.
-We need to show our connection with, and care for, the world i which we all live and care for the people who live in it:
+We need to show our connection with, and care for, the world in which we all live and care for the people who live in it:

-- links with local care home
+- links with local care home and local charities

 - support for charities of significance to our children and families